tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

   - This ties back to assessment criteria and the signals which the interviewer is trying to retrieve from the candidate throughout the interview.
 Being able to get the syntax of the programming language, and how to use the compiler is not one of those criteria.
 The potential time that you might have spent fixing the potential issues related to these areas would have actually lowered your chances because you are not giving any useful signals to the interviewer during that time.
 So, it is actually in your favour that you are forced to use a rudimentary coding environment for the test.
 - The candidates with interviewing anxiety is being passed on wrongly.
   - Who doesn't have interviewing anxiety?
 Interviews are stressful as hell, but being able to control the stress and anxiety is also part of our lives.
 I also have to put this here: [if actors with millions of dollars net worth are willing to take auditions](https://youtu.be/oMkmjg-qZRk?t=2199), I am sure we, as software engineers, should be able to justify to ourselves that it might actually be reasonable to take the job interviews 🙂

-### Untold Truth?

-> OK, this section is purely based on assumptions, and totally speculative.
-If you are type of person who likes to focus on facts, or at least the opinions formed based on experience, you may wanna skip this.
-If not, buckle up!

-We should be open about the fact that this style of coding interviews require us to prepare, and that takes significant amount of time commitment from the candidate's point of view.
-It's a privilege to have that time, but let's assume you have that, it also still takes significant amount of diligence and perseverance to be able to perform strongly in these interviews.
-The outcome is also not left to luck.
-It's common that the candidate goes through 4-6 coding challenges throughout the hiring process, and one less than strong performance could be enough for them to get rejected.

-I personally believe that the preparation characteristics of these interviews on its own puts off great deal of candidates.
-These candidates could actually perform well on the job if they were to get it, but they never try because they don't have the enough enthusiasm and perseverance to go through this process.
-I also speculatively believe that this is a good thing for the organization, especially the ones which can already attack significant amount of candidates, because through this mechanism, they are implicitly evaluating the candidate's enthusiasm for the role, and general attitude on perseverance.

-I don't know whether this is the correct assumption or not, but wanted to put it out there here.
-Considering that software engineering hiring game favouring false-negative over false-positive (for the right reasons), this assumption might not be too far off.

 ## Conclusion